Elevé Cosmetic Surgery logo

 Why diet and exercise alone are not enough

-Lipedema fat behaves differently from regular fat at the cellular level.
-Lipedema adipocytes appear to be relatively resistant to the hormonal signals that normally trigger fat breakdown, which is why caloric restriction and exercise reliably shrink the abdomen, face, and upper body but leave the affected lower-body regions disproportionately full.
-Many patients lose 30, 50, or even 100 pounds and find that their thighs and calves look proportionally larger than before.
-This is not a failure of effort — it is a feature of the disease, and it is one of the strongest clues that lipedema (rather than simple stubborn fat) is at play.
+Lipedema fat behaves differently from regular fat at the cell level.
+Lipedema fat cells resist the hormonal signals that normally trigger fat breakdown.
+That is why diet and exercise shrink your abdomen, face, and upper body but leave your lower body disproportionately full.
+You may lose 30, 50, or even 100 pounds and find your thighs and calves look proportionally larger than before.
+This is not a failure of effort.
+It is a feature of the disease — and one of the strongest clues that lipedema, not simple stubborn fat, is at play.

 Treatment for Lipedema, continued